-On January 30, 2015, Wetro LAN LLC ("Wetro LAN") filed a complaint against the Company alleging infringement of U.S. Patent No. 6,795,918 ("the '918 patent") entitled "Service Level Computer Security."
-Wetro LAN alleges that the Company's wireless routers, including its Model 4501 Wireless-N Router, infringe the '918 patent.
-The case is in its early stages and on March 15, 2016 the court set a trial date of April 17, 2017.
+On January 30, 2015, Wetro LAN LLC ("Wetro LAN") filed a complaint in the U.S. District Court for the Eastern District of Texas (U.S.D.C., E.D.Tex.) against the Company alleging infringement of U.S. Patent No. 6,795,918 ("the '918 patent") entitled "Service Level Computer Security."
+Wetro LAN alleged that the Company's wireless routers, including its Model 4501 Wireless-N Router, infringe the '918 patent.
+"In its complaint, Wetro LAN sought unspecified compensatory damages."
+The case was resolved on May 18, 2016 with the entry by the Judge of an Order of Dismissal with Prejudice.